College Factual by our College Data Analytics Team

 2 Majors With Completions

-During the most recent year for which we have data, students from 2 majors graduated from Mount Carmel College of Nursing.
-Of these students, 824 received undergraduate degrees and 824 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 2 majors graduated from Mount Carmel College of Nursing.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Mount Carmel College of Nursing along with which ones have the highest average starting salaries.

-Online Learning at Mount Carmel College of Nursing
+Online Study Options at Mount Carmel College of Nursing

-In 2022-2023, 758 students took at least one online class at Mount Carmel College of Nursing.
-This is an increase from the 746 students who took online classes the previous year.
+443 students took at least one online class at Mount Carmel College of Nursing.

 Learn more about online learning at Mount Carmel College of Nursing.